espressomd/espresso/doc/sphinx/advanced_methods.rst

     espressomd.drude_helpers.setup_intramol_exclusion_bonds(<system>, <molecule drude types>,
         <molecule core types>, <molecule core partial charges>, <verbose>)

-This function creates the requires number of bonds which are later added to the particles.
+This function creates the required number of bonds which are later added to the particles.
 It has to be called only once.
 In a molecule with :math:`N` polarizable sites, :math:`N \cdot (N-1)` bond types are needed to cover all the combinations.
 Parameters are: